Skip to content

 Bypass API Hooking

-• Map \KnownDlls\ntdll.dll section to memory
+• Map the \\KnownDlls\\ntdll.dll section into memory

-• SSN mapping maintained by SysWhisper
+• Use SSN mappings maintained by SysWhispers

 Tools